jonas-peeters/EasyScoreboards/README.md

-#Easy Scoreboard
+# Easy Scoreboards
-A Sponge plugin to create easily dynamic scoreboards
+A Sponge plugin to create dynamic scoreboards

-##Features
+## Features
 1. Easy setup
-2. Change the scoreboard texts by commands OR by config
+2. Change the scoreboard texts by commands AND by config
-3. Use colors
+3. Use multiple colors per line
-4. Use styles
+4. Use multiple styles per line
 5. Use the players name
 6. Use the number of online players
 7. Use the player balance of economy plugins
 8. Dynamically changes its size to be as small as possible
 9. See changes immediately
-10. Include countdowns in scoreboard, chat, XP-Bar and titles.
+10. Include countdowns in scoreboard, chat, XP-Bar and titles

 If you have ideas for more features please open an issue here: https://github.com/byYottaFLOPS/EasyScoreboards/issues If this is not possible just write it into the comments below or send me a PM here: https://forums.spongepowered.org/users/yottaflops/

-##Setup
+## Setup
 1. Place the plugin file in the mods folder of you Sponge server
 2. Start the server
 3. Edit the text by commands